 - Are you trying to save time in your initial analysis of investment opportunities?

-- Are you trying to quickly identify the most glowing opportunities on the market, while ignoring the bad ones?
+- Are you trying to quickly identify the most glowing market opportunities while ignoring the bad ones?

 - Do you need a faster way to find which areas have the highest occupancy rate for Airbnb rentals?